naim-prog/naim-prog/README.md

 I'm currently studying Computer Science and in my free time I love to learn new things related to technology.

-* 🤖 Interested on IA, DeepLearning and Data Science
+* 🤖 Interested on Machine Learning and Data Science
 * 🎮 Love videogames
 * 💾 Experience with API's (Binance, Telegram, SoundCloud, YouTube)
 * ⛓️ Blockchain technology fan